zuozhenggh/learning-library/solutions-library/ebs-extend-logginganalytics/introduction/introduction.md

 ## About this workshop

-This 2-part workshop is an extension of previous workshop.
-It showcases the use of enabling OCI services: DataSafe and Logging Analytics to extend your EBS environment.
+This workshop is an extension of previous workshop.
+It showcases the use of enabling OCI Logging Analytics to extend your EBS environment.

 In order to complete this lab you will need the resources created in the [Lift and Shift On-Premises EBS to OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=672&clear=180&session=5980193088668)